tinuva/SDRPlusPlusBrown/docs/tx.md

 * When you use WiFi, you'll have some packet loss, in best conditions it's quite bearable.
   It may cause the relay clicks, because it causes IQ stream interruption, and transciever responds this way.
-* On Android, SSB audio as played on the phone speaker, sucks compared to the headphones.
+* On Android, SSB audio as played on the phone speaker that sucks when comparing it to the headphones, on most phone models.
+However, in portable conditions, this is acceptable.

 ### Recommendations

 * Use headphones on Android.
 * Use wired connection if possible.
 Some androids support ethernet over USB, and it works well.
+Buy USB-C dock with ethernet port.
+It can also charge your phone while you use it.
 * If using WiFi, use 5GHz band, because 2.4GHz could be close to useless, depending on the environment.
 * Try narrow band (48 khz) if you have packet loss.
 It may help.